 All graduate student stipends will be classified as scholarships regardless of their source.
 Graduate students are to be informed of the rate of the stipend prior to registration.
 Once a stipend rate is selected, that rate normally remains in effect for the duration of the stipend payment (usually 24 months).
-However, the rate of the stipend may be renegotiated if there is any change in the student's official academic status (e.g. change from full-time to part-time status) or if the student receives a major scholarship (e.g. NSERC PGS A, NSERC IPS, etc.).
-NSERC scholarship holders are expected to adhere to NSERC's Award Holders Guidelines (see www.nserc.ca).
-NSERC expects award holders to devote the majority of their time to the expeditious completion of their degree program.
+However, the rate of the stipend may be renegotiated if there is any change in the student's official academic status (e.g. change from full-time to part-time status) or if the student receives a major scholarship (e.g. NSERC PGS/CGS, NSERC IPS, Graduate Research Training Initiative Scholarship, etc.).
+NSERC scholarship holders are expected to adhere to NSERC's Award Holders Guidelines (www.nserc.ca).
+Please note that these guidelines state that NSERC expects award holders to devote the majority of their time to the expeditious completion of their degree program.
 As a guideline in this context, NSERC strongly suggests that award holders limit the number of hours of employment per 12-month period to 450.
-Award holders may not accept remuneration or supplements paid from other NSERC grants, whether paid as a scholarship or salary.
+Remuneration or supplements paid from other NSERC grants, whether paid as a scholarship or salary, cannot be accepted.
 Part-time NSERC PGS holders are not permitted to be employed during tenure of the award without NSERC's prior authorization.

-Stipend payments are managed by and distributed from the Research & Graduate Studies Office.
-Students receiving stipend support will receive stipend cheques on a monthly basis, at the beginning of each month.
-For these students, the first cheque will be issued 30 days following initial registration (e.g., if the program start date is September 1, the first stipend cheque will be issued on October 1).
-Graduate students funded under national scholarships (e.g. Canada Graduate Scholarships, NSERC Postgraduate Scholarships (PGS), NSERC Industrial Postgraduate Scholarships (IPS), etc.) will also receive their scholarships on a monthly basis at the beginning of each month.
-NSAC has the right to deduct tuition fees directly from the student's scholarship.
-Students with questions regarding their stipend payments are encouraged to contact Marie Law at the Research & Graduate Studies Office (mlaw@nsac.ca; 893-6502).
-Stipends and scholarships are considered taxable income, and must be reported on annual income tax returns.
-Students will receive the forms necessary to complete their income tax returns (T4 and/or T4A slips, and tuition credit receipts) from NSAC Financial Services annually.
-For tax purposes, stipends are considered scholarships rather than payment for work, and income tax is not withheld.
-It is advised that students set aside a portion of their income to pay income taxes that may be owing.
+Stipend payments are managed by and distributed from the NSAC Research & Graduate Studies Office.
+Please contact Marie Law (mlaw@nsac.ca) for paperwork required to initiate stipend payments.
+Students receiving stipend support will receive payment on a monthly basis at the beginning of each month, via direct deposit to their bank account.
+For these students, the first payment will be issued 30 days following initial registration (e.g. if the program start date is September 1, the first stipend payment will be issued on October 1, etc.).
+Graduate students funded under provincial or national scholarships (e.g. Graduate Research Training Initiative Scholarships, Canada Graduate Scholarships, NSERC Postgraduate Scholarships (PGS), NSERC Industrial Postgraduate Scholarships (IPS), etc.) will also receive their scholarships on a monthly basis at the beginning of each month.
+NSAC has the right to deduct tuition fees directly from the student's scholarship should the student's account go into arrears.
+Students with questions regarding their stipend payments are encouraged to contact Marie Law at the Research & Graduate Studies Office (mlaw@nsac.ca; (902) 893-6502).